lsst-tstn/tstn-006/index.rst

 Cryocon 24C
 ^^^^^^^^^^^

-CCS does not control dewar temperatures – it only monitors the output of the Cryocon.
+As mentioned previously, CCS does not control dewar temperatures – it only monitors the output of the Cryocon.
 Therefore, any changes to the set points must be done manually on the Cryocon.
 Refer to the Procedures section for instructions.
 One thing to note is that the Cryocon should never be